pengfeng/ask.py/README.md

 A single Python program to implement the search-extract-summarize flow, similar to AI search engines such as Perplexity.

+> [!NOTE]
+> Our goal is to illustrate the basic concepts of AI search engines with the raw constructs.
+Performance
+> or scalability is not in the scope of this program.

 ## The search-extract-summarize flow

 Given a query, the program will